rp729/07-Network-Programming/osi-layer-2/arp-header.md

 **Hardware Type** - The physical medium of transmission.
 1 for Ethernet, 6 for 802.11 \(wifi\).

-**Protocol Type** - Uses same constants asEtherType.
+**Protocol Type** - Uses same constants as EtherType.
 Identifies the Layer 3 address that needs to be mapped to an Ethernet address.

 **Hardware Address Length** - Size of Layer 2 address defined in Hardware type.